 Just a block of wood that you can wrap sandpaper around will save your hands some stress.
 You can buy the kind that has a clip so the sandpaper does not move around.
 Remember to give walls a quick blast with about 120-150 grit sandpaper to remove ticks and lint trapped there from the last painter who used a cheap roller that shed lint~!

-If you want a tray, that one linked above has a lid, but we use 5-gallon buckets that paint comes in and knock off excess paint with this screen.
+I prefer this roller bucket.
+If you want a tray, that one as a lid, but we use 5-gallon buckets that paint comes in and knock off excess paint with this screen.
 This system is so much better than a tray/pan.
 It is is hard to spill–we use a plastic bag for an overnight lid.
 It is made out of durable plastic and balances a lot better than a paint tray and washes out easy.
-It’s a must-have painting tool.
+It’s a must-have wall painting tool.

-Good to have around.
+Good to have around while painting.
 We use canvas for floors, plastic for furniture.
 Not expensive and have many uses.
 Tip: wipe up drips that go on the cloths so you do not step in one and track paint when you step off onto the floor!
 Long-skinny canvas ones are best for walls: only 4′ wide.

 Good lighting will help you catch the ‘skips’ in the paint.
+I consider this one an essential paint tool.
 Anything you miss with good lighting will never be visible later.
 We used to use halogen which is very hot and have bulbs that wear out or break.
 LED’s go forever.

 For larger repairs, have some pre-mixed drywall compound handy: it dries slowly, but is easy to sand and very cheap!
 You’ll need a wide knife to apply.